Nashville Predators score 3 in 2nd period, beat Capitals 5-2

 Alex Ovechkin skated in his 900th NHL game - all with the Capitals.
 The player with the second-most points among NHL players through their first 900 games behind only Jaromir Jagr nearly added his 553rd goal at 4:03 of the third trying to rally the Caps.

-Nashville coach Peter Laviolette challenged for Ovechkin being offside when Nicklas Backstrom brought the puck into the zone and won the challenge with Ovechkin's right skate just ahead of the puck.
+Laviolette challenged for Ovechkin being offside when Nicklas Backstrom brought the puck into the zone and won the challenge with Ovechkin's right skate just ahead of the puck.

 The Predators had Friday off after beating Colorado 4-2 on Thursday night, but Washington came out with much more jump taking a 1-0 lead just 1:12 into the game.

-Note: This story has been updated to show Nashville hosts Edmonton on Sunday as the Predators' next game.